mwbowers/mwbowers.github.io/reference/datagate/datagate-common/indicator-expression.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | The result after evaluaating the expression.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | A boolean value that represents the result of the evaluation.